Are there restrooms at the fort?

 Are trips available year round?

-The Yankee Freedom III travels to Fort Jefferson Dry Tortugas National Park year round, with the exception of Christmas Day.
+The Yankee Freedom III travels to Fort Jefferson Dry Tortugas National Park year round.

 What is the cancellation policy?
 Are refunds given if there is inclement weather?